.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 How's the taxi service in town?

-It's not bad, though it's never cheap and costs even more after 10 in the evening.
+It's not bad, though it's never cheap and costs even more after 8 in the evening.
 The problem for foreigners is that many Sicilian taxi drivers, though congenial, might not be characterized as scrupulously sincere.
 They may overcharge you if they realize that you don't understand Italian well.
+As we said earlier, it's always best to establish the price before getting in the taxi.
+Incidentally, the same principle applies to Palermo's horse carriage drivers.

 If I can't understand most of the menu, how will I know what I'm ordering?

-In most restaurants, the staff will be very helpful.
-Take a look at the culinary terms section of the Food Page, where a number of words and phrases are translated and defined.
-If you wish, download the page, print it, and take it with you.
+In most restaurants the staff is helpful.
+Take a look at the culinary terms section of our Food Page, where a number of words and phrases are translated and defined.
+There you'll find links to dozens of culinary topics.

 Return to the top of this page.